This page is current as of October 31, 2022

 - Whether or not you register independently at the full rate or with a co-facilitator or a group at a discounted rate;

-- Whether the training is held in Canada (provincial tax applies) or internationally (the cost of travel and accommodations for the facilitation team needs to be considered, which are unpredictable especially in a COVID-19 pandemic world)
+- Whether the training is held in Canada (provincial tax applies) or internationally (the cost of travel and accommodations for the facilitation team needs to be considered);

-- Your payment method and any associated fees;
+- Your payment method and any associated handling fees;

-- The hourly rates of the various personal session and consultation providers you hire and whether or not they need to charge tax (vary by provider);
+- The hourly rates of the various personal session and consultation providers you hire and whether or not they need to charge tax (which vary by provider);

 - The total number of personal sessions and consultations each student completes; and